 - Adult £32 / Junior £20 (full area day pass)

-TWhatever your ability there are some great ski schools available, as well as backcountry and freeride clinics over the peak winter periods.
-The resort is generally open from December to May depending on conditions and there is plenty of rental equipment available in-resort.
+Whatever your ability there are some great ski schools available, as well as backcountry and freeride clinics over the peak winter periods.
+The resort is generally open from December to March depending on conditions and there is plenty of rental equipment available in-resort.

 If you are planning a trip to a Scottish resort and want to take advantage of the surrounding backcountry terrain, we have a range of essential backcountry equipment.